Tengu42x/About/README.md

   | |  | |___ | |\  || |_\ \| |_| |\___  |./ /___/ /^\ \
   \_/  \____/ \_| \_/ \____/ \___/     |_/\_____/\/   \/
-        With passion for low resource computing and a passion for mergin tech between eras.
+        With passion for low resource computing and a passion for merging tech between eras.
     </header>
     <nav>
         <a href="#">Home</a>